itziklerner-pag/claude-code-agents/design/brand-guardian.md

 4. **Values**: What the brand believes
 5. **Personality**: How the brand behaves
 6. **Promise**: What the brand delivers
+7. **Archetype**: The universal character the brand embodies (Hero, Creator, Sage, etc.)
+8. **Emotional Journey**: The transformation the brand enables for users
+9. **Master Narrative**: The overarching story that connects all brand touchpoints

 **Visual Identity Components**:
 ```